 Although they lie just 14 miles off the French coast, the islands are British, having been connected to the British Crown for over a thousand years.
-These self-governing islands maintain their own individual culture and identity.
-For example, the food and wine are French, but habits and manners are English.
+These self-governing islands maintain their own individual culture.
+The food and wine are French, but habits and manners are English.

-We begin with 4 nights on Guernsey, an island full of local charm and stunning beaches and seascapes.
-The wealth of history here includes Neolithic settlements, smuggler and pirate adventures, and the German Occupation during WWII.
+The other 4 nights will be on Guernsey, an island full of local charm and stunning beaches and seascapes.
+The wealth of history here includes Neolithic settlements, pirate adventures, and the German Occupation during WWII.
 St. Peter Port is the lively, compact capital, with cobbled streets and a picturesque marina.
 It is considered to be one of England’s prettiest harbour towns.

 • Guernsey Island tour, including the Little Chapel

 • Excursion to Herm